turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ### Guidelines

+- You MUST look at the example documentation to understand the format.
 - Each table must have a document called `docs/tables/<table_name>.md`.
 - Each table doc should show 4–5 useful, real-world example queries.
 Most examples should specify columns, not just use `SELECT *`.
 - If some columns are required, call them out and explain why.